 Ancient monasteries such as Tenboche Monastery, Khumjung Monastery, etc., chortens, and mani walls decorated by colorful prayer flags add up to the memory of trekking in Nepal.

-We hope that this Annapurna Base Camp Trek versus Everest Base Camp Trek blog will be helpful to choose the best trip in Nepal.
+We hope that this Annapurna Base Camp Trek versus Everest Base Camp Trek blog will be helpful in choosing the best trip in Nepal.
 We have tried our best to include as many pieces of information as possible in the blog.

 The cost of Annapurna Base Camp Trek is cheaper than trekking to Everest Base Camp (5,364m).
 You have easy access of roadway transportation to the Lake City Pokhara from Kathmandu although flights from Kathmandu to Pokhara are also available.

 But for EBC Trek, flights from Kathmandu to Lukla (2,860m) are almost mandatory.
 Yes, there are roadway travel options as well but it adds to your Everest Base Camp Trek itinerary.
 Flight tickets and some more days to the itinerary definitely add to the cost of EBC Trek.

 Likewise, meals and other edible stuffs are more expensive in the Everest Region than in the Annapurna Region.
 In the areas closer to Pokhara, it is easier to transport food items due to geographical easiness.
 Thus, the cost of food items in the Annapurna Region is cheaper than in the Khumbu Region.

 Nepal Trekking Itinerary

 Annapurna Base Camp Trek itinerary varies from 5 days to 15 days.
 For those having short vacation, 5 days ABC Trek is recommended.
 Those having two weeks’ vacation can book longer days’ itinerary.

 The most appropriate package for the nature lovers and cultural adorers, Annapurna Base Camp Trek Itinerary 7 days.